Eat - Sea - Do

 How to Get Here

-Cozumel has a great airport with Delta, United, American, US Airways, Frontier Airlines, Sun Country, Xtra Airways, Air Canada, West Jet and Sunwing service as well as interMexico (Mayan Air and others) service.
+Cozumel has a great airport with United, American, US Airways, Frontier Airlines, Sun Country, Air Canada, West Jet, Southwest, Frontier, Spirit, and Volaris.

 Folks can also come into Cancun and get to Playa del Carmen and then take the ferry.
 Check the websites below for schedules and ticket information: